NEUSCHWANSTEIN IN THE BAVARIAN ALPS -- GERMANY

 Neuschwanstein is an outstanding technological structural achievement.
 It has steam engines, electricity, modern venting, and modern water system on all floors and heating pipes are all part of the structure.

 King Ludwig II was a pioneer for modern invention and introduced electricity in Bavaria.
 Also through his building kept many crafts, knowledge and expertise alive.
 He gave work to artisans, builders, plasterers and decorators.
 The people still love him today, especially in the Alps.
 He loved his people and talked to anybody.
 When he saw hardship he tried to help.

-THE PLACE WHERE KING LUDWIG II DIED -- YOU CAN JUDGE FOR YOURSELF HOW SHALLOW THE WATER IS
+THE PLACE WHERE KING LUDWIG II DIED -- BUT SUPPOSE TO HAVE DROWNED -- YOU CAN JUDGE FOR YOURSELF HOW SHALLOW THE WATER IS